EskelinenAntti/tmuxide/README.md

 ide open path/to/my/project
 ```

 This opens or creates a tmux session in given directory without opening an editor.
-You can also specify a command with the path, e.g.
+You can also specify any command together with the path, e.g.

 ```bash
 ide open path/to/my/project lazygit